 Here, your ex-husband would need to contact you as soon as possible to see if you would want to get your child for the period that your ex-husband would be at work.
 It would be up to you whether or not to take possession of your child.
-Refusing to take possession would not count against you in some way.
-It would not dissolve the negotiated for language within the final decree of divorce.
-It would simply mean that your ex-husband would call his sister or mother or father, etc. and have one of them come over to watch your son for the remainder of the weekend.
+Refusing to take control would not count against you in some way.
+It would not dissolve the negotiated language within the final decree of divorce.
+It would simply mean that your ex-husband would call his sister or mother or father, etc., and have one of them come over to watch your son for the remainder of the weekend.

 What about having another person be able to step into the shoes of a parent for possession?

 This is a very contentious topic among persons going through child custody or divorce cases.
-All parents tend to be very protective of the time that is afforded to them in a family court order.
+All parents tend to be very protective of the time afforded to them in a family court order.
 As a result, your first instinct is probably not to offer more time to your ex-spouse out of the kindness of your heart.
 If you learn that you have to be away from home during a period that you are supposed to be with your child, what can you do?

-Extra-curricular activities and your child
+Extracurricular activities and your child

 One thing that I have seen some parents implement into their cases with success is allowing each parent to choose one activity for their child to participate in each semester.
 That gives both of you some say to what your child is engaging in on a semester-long basis.
-That way, if your ex-spouse wants to have your child play football in addition to baseball, you can point him towards your court order which bars adding sport to your son's calendar.
+That way, if your ex-spouse wants to have your child play football in addition to baseball, you can point him towards your court order which bars adding a sport to your son's calendar.
 Your court order acts like the bad guy in this scenario- not you.

 What about managing the financial affairs of your child?